 As the world goes digital, the eLearning sector too has evolved to embrace online tools to make learning more engaging, relevant, contextual and immersive.
 The World Wide Web has made a wealth of information available at our fingertips.
-No longer are learners restricted to a unidimensional experience of learning with a flow of information from the teacher to the taught.
+No longer are learners restricted to a unidimensional experience of learning with a flow of information from the teacher to the teacher.

 Learners, today, are more aware, more demanding and less prone to accept anything at face value.
 On the flip side, the attention span of the digital generation is waning.
-With smartphones in their hands, these learners want information anywhere, anytime and with just a few clicks of the button.
+With smartphones in their hands, these learners want information anywhere, anytime and with just a few clicks of a button.
 Rich media formats such as video/audio files, Augmented Reality and Virtual Reality are now being used to hold the learner’s attention span and make learning more engaging and effective.

 Know More: Blended Learning Approach for Enterprises

-This being said, technology advancements cannot replace human interaction.
+This being said, technological advancements cannot replace human interaction.
 Learners need basic guidance and a sense of context and direction to interpret online lessons, which only a human instructor can provide.
 While it is good to have access to learning material on the move, instructor-led team learning in the confines of a physical classroom is essential to collate different skill sets and ensure team learning for optimal results.

-The rapidly changing landscape simply means that education and training practices should incorporate the best of both the worlds – the virtues of traditional classroom settings and the advantages of the online world.
+The rapidly changing landscape simply means that education and training practices should incorporate the best of both worlds – the virtues of traditional classroom settings and the advantages of the online world.
 This has given rise to the concept of blended learning, which is a hybrid model that includes online and traditional learning methods.